RuleWorld/SupplementalMaterials/Gupta2019/OriginalWithFixedStart_modification/README.txt

+the init_chains file from ptempest is slightly modified here to enable initialization with a fixed start point.

 to run ptempest from a fixed initial condition as in the case of the run files that point to OriginalWithFixedStart replace this initialization file.